mickaelperrin/ansible-onepassword-local-lookup-plugin/README.md

 uuid in 1Password changes when you move an item from one vault to another.
 To prevent this issue, a custom uuid mapping feature has been implemented.

-ou need to add on each item a field named `UUID` (in capitals).
+You need to add on each item a field named `UUID` (in capitals).

-Then run `op-local mapping update` to generate the mapping talbe relationship.
+Then run `op-local mapping update` to generate the mapping table relationship.

-You can now get an item using your own UUID by appending the `use_custom_uuid` parameter to the lookup.

 You can display UUID mapping by running `op-local mapping list`.

+As we migrated from Lastpass to 1Password, we have also implemented a UUID mapping feature related to a field named `LASTPASS_ID`.
+If the uuid given is 100% numeric, the search query will be performed over this field.

 Tests